-- Criminal – Law firms represent the defense in criminal cases, as the prosecution is always handled by the government.
-Criminal law is law in its most serious form.
+- Criminal – Law firms represent the defense in criminal cases, as the prosecution is always handled by the state.
+Law in its most serious form.

-- Civil – Represents people who have personal or business disputes with one another.
+- Civil – Representing people who have personal or business disputes with one another.

-A law firm is a business, and like any business, company profits minus losses equates to what a partner will make.
-Other factors greatly influence partners’ profits, some of which are listed here:
+A law firm is a business, and like any business, the profit the company earns minus the losses equates to what a partner will make.
+Other factors to consider will greatly influence the partners’ profits:

 - A partner’s percentage interest in the firm (usually stated in the business’s operating agreement);

-- Amount of associates working for the firm and whether they are paid a salary or commission;
+- Number of associates working for the firm, and if are they being paid on salary or commission;

 - Area of practice;